-Bedroom remodels are a winning prospect in so many ways.
-For one, they're loads of fun to do.
-Unlike kitchens or baths, bedrooms require very little complicated, invasive work.
-Bedrooms are mostly about aesthetics and feeling: color schemes, painting, window treatments, and flooring.
-The other great thing is that bedroom remodels can be a positive return on your investment.
+Another great thing is that bedroom remodels can be a positive return on your investment.
 Expanding upward or outward to build a new addition or bedroom often represents a low net return because your initial investment is so high.
 But rehabbing and redecorating an existing space is vastly cheaper and faster to accomplish.
-We think you'll love these bedroom remodel ideas!
-All are designed to pay off in the short-term with their beauty and utility, plus pay off financially when it comes time to sell your home.
+After all, there's a reason why house stagers focus so much attention on making bedrooms look just right: Along with the kitchen, the bedroom has a personal, intimate appeal with most buyers.

 01 of 05

-Transform Your Bedroom Into a Sumptuous Master Suite
+Transform Bedroom Into a Primary Suite

 02 of 05

-Improve Your Bedroom Lighting
+Improve Bedroom Mood With Lighting

 Contemporary style bedrooms look fantastic with retro track lighting.
 Track lighting is flexible, allowing you to slide the fixtures down the track as well as swivel them to the perfect position.

 03 of 05

 Bedroom flooring should communicate a sense of warmth, safety, and coziness.
-Hard flooring options such as ceramic tile or vinyl plank are recommended only in areas that experience high humidity and moisture.
+Hard flooring options such as ceramic tile are recommended only in areas that experience high humidity and moisture.
 Otherwise, think in terms of soft floors that are friendly to bare feet, such as wall-to-wall carpeting or an area rug over wood or laminate flooring.

 Engineered wood flooring, a hybrid of dimensionally stable plywood and a hardwood veneer, can be installed with feet-soothing radiant heat coils underneath.
-Wide plank flooring, available in solid hardwood, engineered wood, and laminate, adds an air of dramatic grandeur to any master bedroom.
+Wide plank flooring, available in solid hardwood, engineered wood, and laminate, adds an air of dramatic grandeur to any primary bedroom.

 04 of 05

 Creating a tropical bedroom can be as easy as buying a canopy bed, adding bamboo window shades, and adding a ceiling fan.
-For a sophisticated look, keep it simple with plants and pillow accents, like this clean, beautiful themed bedroom featured by Bri Emery at the blog Design Love Fest.Continue to 5 of 5 below.
+For a sophisticated island look, keep it simple with plants and pillow accents, like this clean, beautiful themed bedroom featured by Bri Emery at the design blog Design Love Fest.

 05 of 05

-Freshen Up Your Bedroom Paint Scheme
+Liven Up Bedroom With New Paint Scheme

 But for an upcoming sale, consider following the latest color trends when painting your bedroom.
 It's an easy, low-cost project that will take only a day or two to complete.

-If following color trends doesn't suit you, aim for darker, more relaxing colors in large bedrooms.
+If following color trends does not suit you, aim for darker, more relaxing colors in large bedrooms.
 Small bedrooms benefit from space-making light color schemes that use pastels, grays, or neutrals–just like blogger Anita Yokota did in her primary bedroom.